Configure user permissions

 Configure cluster administrator permissions

-Enter the policy name (user ADH), select the Cluster Administrator role, and the group 1 group.
+2. Select the Cluster Administrator role and the group 1 group.

 The first step of creating a policy for the user

-Select the ADH cluster.
+3. Select the ADH cluster.

 The second step of creating a policy for the user

-Apply the policy via clicking Create.
+4. Apply the policy by clicking Create.

-Clusters section as seen by the user
+The Clusters page as seen by the user

-Let there exist an ADCM user named another_user, who belongs to the group 2 group and is also not an administrator of any cluster.
+Let there exist an ADCM user named another_user, who belongs to the group 2 group and is not an administrator of any cluster.
 Make that user the ADH Prod cluster administrator via the actions similar to the actions above.
-After the policy is applied, the another_user is able to see only the ADH Prod cluster in the Clusters section.
-The another_user also has the cluster administrator permissions for the ADH Prod cluster.

-Clusters section as seen by another_user
+The Clusters page as seen by another_user

 The ADCM administrator is able to view all clusters in the system.